Aboubacar Sidick Camara

-Aboubacar Camara is a master drummer from West Africa with family roots in Guinea, Conakry and Dakar, Senegal.
-As a child he trained for seven years as a professional dancer and drummer with the Troupe D’Enfants of the Republique of Guinea (Children’s Troupe of the Republic of Guinea).
-From 1997-2002 he was the leader of the professional performance group Bougarabou located in Dakar, Senegal.
+Camara is a Master Drummer and Dancer born in West Africa with family roots in Dakar, Senegal and Conakry, Guinea.
+He trained for seven years as a professional dancer with the Troupe D’Enfants of the Republique of Guinea (Children’s Troupe of the Republic of Guinea).
+From 1997-2002 he was the lead dancer and professional head of the performance group Bougarabou in Dakar, Senegal.
 Under his leadership they toured and performed in Japan, Portugal, Spain, France, Belgium, Australia and Switzerland.

 The rhythms include: Koukou, Sinté and Sonsoriné (from the Beyla and Boké regions of Guinea), Lamba & Mandiani (from the Malinké people dispersed throughout Guinea, the Ivory Coast, Burkino Faso and Mali), and Liberté, a dance created by Laurent Camara to celebrate Guinea’s national independence.

 Aboubacar relocated to Oklahoma in 2012.
 He has been one of the Teaching Artists on the Oklahoma Arts Council’s Roster since 2014.
 He teaches an African Percussion class in the Music Department at the University of Oklahoma where he also is a full-time staff member at the Sarkeys Athletic Center.